raspberrypilearning/boat-race/en/step_3.md

 ---
 title: If you have problems ...
 ---
 __Note:__ There is currently a bug in Scratch which means your boat may not move towards the mouse pointer.
-If this happens, click the arrow on the `point towards` block and re-select `mouse-pointer`.
+If this happens, click the arrow on the `point towards`{:class=”blocksensing”} block and re-select `mouse-pointer`{:class=”blocksensing”}.

 ![screenshot](images/boat-bug.png)
 --- /collapse ---